Skip to Main Content

 On December 14th, 2023, staff from multiple NIH ICOs (Institutes, Centers, and Offices) presented feedback based on analysis of the first year of Data Management and Sharing Plan (DMSP) submissions at a webinar discussing outcomes of experimental DMSP templates used by the Federal Demonstration Partnership.
 NIH staff spoke to DMSPs as a whole, not just ones generated through the experimental FDP templates.

-A recording of the webinar will be added to the "Learning" section of the sharing.nih.gov website, under the heading Federal Demonstration Partnership (FDP) Data Management and Sharing (DMS) Town Hall #3where the slide deck is currently available.
+A recording of the webinar can be found on the "Learning" section of the sharing.nih.gov website, under the heading Federal Demonstration Partnership (FDP) Data Management and Sharing (DMS) Town Hall #3, as well as the slide deck.

 Some themes were: